Lavinia exilicauda: Description

 Hitch are omnivores of the open water, eating a combination of filamentous algae, insects, and zooplankton.
 They can be found in lakes, sloughs, and slow-moving sections of rivers and streams.
-With the highest temperature tolerance among the native fish of the Central Valley, they can be found in both warm and cool water; they also have considerable salt tolerance, for instance occurring in Suisun Marsh (7-8 ppt salinity), and Salinas River lagoon (9 ppt).
+With the highest temperature tolerance among the native fish of the Central Valley, they can be found in both warm and cool water; they also have considerable salt tolerance, for instance occurring in Suisun Marsh (7–8 ppt salinity), and Salinas River lagoon (9 ppt).

 Distribution

-Their range includes the Sacramento River-San Joaquin River System of the Central Valley, the Russian River, Clear Lake, Pajaro River, and Salinas River.
+Lavinia exilicauda has a range which includes the Sacramento River–San Joaquin River System of the Central Valley, the Russian River, Clear Lake, Pajaro River, and Salinas River.
 Although once abundant, but no longer commercially fished in Clear Lake, populations have been declining.
 The most likely cause appears to be loss of springtime spawning water flows due to water diversion and damming.

 Conservation

 The Clear Lake hitch was listed as threatened under the California Endangered Species Act in 2014.